List of Star Wars: Knights of the Old Republic characters: Jedi Exile

 The Jedi Exile, also known simply as the Exile, is the main protagonist and player character of the second game.
 The player may choose the gender and decide what path to take.

-According to continuity established by Star Wars: The Old Republic and its associated supplementary material, in Star Wars Legends, the Jedi Exile is named Meetra Surik, who is female and aligned to the light-side of the Force.
+According to continuity established by Star Wars: The Old Republic and its associated supplementary material, in Star Wars Legends, rendered non-canonical in 2014, the Jedi Exile is named Meetra Surik, who is female and aligned to the light-side of the Force.